-Without understanding these terms, filling for taxes may feel like an impossible task.
+Without understanding these terms, filing for taxes may feel like an impossible task.
+As a certified public accountant in Colorado Springs, I know firsthand how confusing taxes can be.
 That is why at Bennett CPA, simplicity is one of my core values.
-As a premier certified public accountant, I know firsthand how confusing taxes can be.
-That is why I am committed to simplifying the complexities of taxes to help you better understand and be prepared for your taxes.
-With my personalized tax services, I will partner with you through informative one-on-one consultations to ease any confusion, and allow you to be a part of the tax planning process.
+I am committed to simplifying the complexities of taxes to help you better understand and be prepared for filing.
+With my personalized tax services, I will partner with you to ease any confusion and file your taxes correctly and on time!

 Certified Public Accountant (CPA)

 A CPA is a professional who has passed an exam and met other requirements set by their state in order to provide tax and financial services.
 A CPA can help you with your taxes, bookkeeping, financial planning, and more.